CatalystXL Privacy Policy

 We share Personal Data as follows:

-For those purposes, we may share information with our Affiliates and other entities that help us with any of the above, such as our sub processors or our CRM system provider, our payment processor, and the marketing and analytics companies described in Section 7 below.
+For those purposes, we may share information with our Affiliates and other entities that help us with any of the above, such as our sub processors our CRM system provider, our payment processor, and the marketing and analytics companies described in Section 7 below.

 1. Legal Bases for Processing Personal Data